Family Caregivers: Just How Burnt Out Are You?

 Finally, make sure you are scheduling time to rest at least monthly.
 Respite services are designed to give caregivers a break, so take advantage of them.
 Respite care can be something as simple as your sibling sitting with your loved one for a few hours while you go out to lunch with a friend.

-Learn more about the benefits of senior living for you and for your loved one.
+Learn more about the benefits of a senior living community for your loved one.

-Learn more about senior living options and how they can make everyone’s life easier by downloading our free resource, Understanding Senior Living Lifestyle Options.
+Learn more about senior living options and how they balance support and independence with our guide Understanding Senior Living Lifestyle Options.